 As part of this experience, the Commons artists have each been paired with a writer, whose work on the artist’s residency will be published weekly on INDY Week’s “Commons Crit” section through the end of the festival.
 This year’s embedded writers are Kyesha Jennings and Howard Craft.
-You can also read the pieces from the 2019 Commons).

 More about the commons